 And how does it work out in practice?
 Luuk Verwijmeren, driver at JvEsCH, says that there were a number of learning points.
 ‘The biggest learning point for me was that a reliable power supply on location is extremely important.
 The Hydrozine generator had to be returned to the supplier for adjustments, so that we could only use the electrical machines to a limited extent on one day and the work came to a standstill that day.
 In the end we partly solved this because we were allowed to use the power supply of a local farmer, but we had a limited charging capacity.

-It also proves usefull to have the power supply as close as possible to the project in order to be able to recharge in between.
+It also proves useful to have the power supply as close as possible to the project in order to be able to recharge in between.
 It also requires a different way of working to use the available battery capacity as efficiently as possible.
 The team must always think ahead and tailor the work to the remaining electricity left in the battery.